pshenmic/pshenmic-dev-dfo/README.md

 The `Claim` document records claims for work done on tasks.

+The `Claim` has fields `"transferable": 1` and `"tradeMode": 1`, which indicate the ability to transfer the document and the possibility of its purchase, respectively.

 - **taskId** (array, required):
   - Position: 0
   - Description: The ID of the task for which the claim is being made.